tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificate || CertificateVerify) where Hash is the hash function for the handshake, and the HMAC is computed using the hash function from the handshake and the Finished MAC Key as a key.

-The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the version of TLS negotiated.
-If an authenticator request is present, the signature algorithms used to choose the algorithm are taken from the "signature_algorithms" in the from the authenticator.
-If there is no authenticator request, the signature algorithms are chosen from the "signature_algorithms" extension from the extensions used in the TLS handshake.
-This is described in Section 4.2.3 of {{!TLS13}} and Sections 7.4.2 and 7.4.6 of {{!RFC5246}}.
-Alternative certificate formats such as {{!RFC7250}} Raw Public Keys are not supported.
-The "server_name" {{!RFC6066}}, "certificate_authorities" (Section 4.2.4. of {{!TLS13}}), or "oid_filters"
-(Section 4.2.5. of {{!TLS13}}) extensions are used to guide certificate selection, with the extensions provided in the authenticator request taking precedence over the extensions provided in the connection handshake.

-If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
-Otherwise, the Certificate message MUST contain only extensions present in the ClientHello (for servers), ServerHello (for clients in TLS 1.2), or EncryptedExtensions (for clients in TLS 1.3).

 ### Authenticator Creation